Review: Swim Team by Johnnie Christmas

 Winner of the Pulitzer Prize and the National Book Award

 A powerful cultural touchstone of modern American literature, The Color Purple depicts the lives of African American women in early twentieth-century rural Georgia.
 Separated as girls, sisters Celie and Nettie sustain their loyalty to and hope in each other across time, distance and silence.
-Through a series of letters spanning twenty years, first from Celie to God, then the sisters to each other despite the unknown, the novel draws readers into its rich … Continue reading
+Through a series of letters spanning twenty years, first from Celie to God, then the sisters to each other despite the unknown, the novel draws readers into its rich and … Continue reading

 Review: I Know Why the Caged Bird Sings by Maya Angelou